Can You Place a Child for Adoption at 3 Months? [Yes - Here's How]

 Common phrases like “giving a baby up for adoption” may make it seem like adoption is a decision that you’ve come to overnight.
 But this couldn’t be farther from the truth.
 Over the past 12 or more weeks, you’ve likely spent countless hours turning this option over in your head.

-But if you’re wondering, “Can you give your kids up for adoption at 3 months old?” you should always remember that choosing adoption doesn’t mean that you’re “giving up” on them or on being in their lives.
+Choosing adoption doesn’t mean that you’re “giving up” on your baby.
 Women choose adoption at every stage of their pregnancy, and even after giving birth, in order to provide the best life for their child.
+We want to help you find the perfect home for your child with a family that can provide the environment you want your baby to have.

 So, even at 3 months old, adoption will always be a brave, selfless and loving choice for you and your child.